X

 If the center stalk of the onion becomes thick and tall, and then develops a flower stalk, the onion is bolting.

-During the growing season, onions will occasionally bolt as a reaction to stress (cold, heat, lack of water, etc.) Bolted onions must be eaten right away; they will not store well.
+During the growing season, onions will occasionally bolt in response to stress (cold, heat, lack of water, etc.).
+Bolted onions must be eaten right away; they will not store well.
 If onions bolt or flower during the season, harvest and use them as soon as possible.
+Use fresh onions right away in my favorite garden salsa recipe.
+Find other ideas here for what to do when onions bolt.

 10. Store and preserve harvested onions

-Store onions in a dry cool place, ideally not touching each other.
-A great way to store onions is in mesh net bags (I use these mesh bags from Amazon) hung up in a cool place.
+Store onions in a dry, cool place, ideally not touching each other.
+A great way to store onions is in mesh net bags (I use these from Amazon) hung in a cool place.
 I store my onions in a hall closet.

 Store sweet onions for up to 3 months.
 Other types of onions store longer depending on storage conditions.
 Check stored onions occasionally for soft spots or decay, removing affected onions before it spreads to others.